-In this section, we compare the performance of the proposed formulation for $\Delta TKE/U{\infty}^2$ (i.e., with the final fitting coefficients from Table 2) with data from four other independent studies: the LES studies by Xie and Archer (2017) and by Archer et al. (2020), referred to hereafter as "XA2017" and "ARC2020," respectively; a modified version of the LES by Archer et al. (2013) and Ghaisas et al. (2017), referred to hereafter as "SOWFA;" and the wind tunnel measurements by Aju et al. (2020), referred to as "AJU2020."
-The four studies are introduced and discussed below and their relevant parameters are listed in Table 4.
+Archer et al. (2020), referred to hereafter as XA2017 and ARC2020, respectively; a modified version of the LES by Archer et al. (2013) and Ghaisas et al. (2017), referred to hereafter as SOWFA; and the wind tunnel measurements by Aju et al. (2020), referred to as AJU2020.
+The four studies are introduced and discussed in the following, and their relevant parameters are listed in Table 4.
 The RMSEs for the validation cases are calculated over their respective entire domains starting at 0D to the last point available, which is different in each case (e.g., 10D for SOWFA but just 4D for AJU2020).